dymmond/edgy/docs/file-handling.md

 `content` supports file-like objects, bytes, `FileStruct`, and `File` instances.

+For non-seekable streams (for example, pipes or certain upload wrappers), Edgy still reads content in chunks correctly.
+If a stream cannot seek back to position `0`, Edgy proceeds from the current cursor position.

 !!!
 Tip
     Overwrite files with `overwrite=True` and the old file name.